Are you ready to find affordable permanent life insurance? Guaranteed Universal Life (GUL) insurance might be your answer.

 For instance, consider a 35-year-old client comparing two options: a 30-year term policy expiring at age 65 and a GUL policy lasting until age 100.

 While the term policy has lower premiums during their working years, it ends just when many enter retirement.
+However, some term policies offer a conversion option that lets you switch to a universal life policy before your term ends.

 In contrast, the GUL policy, though initially more expensive, ensures coverage continues into retirement, which is essential for leaving a legacy to your family.